bonitasoft/bonita-doc/md/customize-living-application-theme.md

 ```

 This project is using [Sass](https://sass-lang.com/) to easily create and customize a bootstrap *3.3.7* theme.
 To compile the scss it relies on [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/).
-See the package.json file below for more detailed.
+See the package.json file below for more details.

 `package.json`
 ```json